-As a result of the impairment assessments conducted by Management as of December 31, 2015 on "Mina Justa" project, the Company recognized an impairment loss of US\$374,698,000, net of its deferred tax impact in 2015, which is presented on the caption "loss from subsidiaries and associates" of the separate statements of profit or loss.
+As a result of the impairment assessment carried out by the Management as of December 31, 2015 on the "Mina Justa" project, an impairment loss of US \$ 374,698,000 was recognized, net of deferred income tax, which is presented in line " Participation in the Results of Subsidiaries and Associates "of the separate income statement.
+Likewise, as a result of the impairment assessment carried out by Management as of December 31, 2017 on the "Mina Justa" project, a restitution of value of US \$ 86,000,000 has been recognized, net of deferred income tax.